coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 <img src="postit.jpg" style="max-width:400px"/>

-bibs allow non-technical humans to write reversed BibTags in a short-form (on paper):
+bibs allow non-technical humans to write (reversed) BibTags, JSON or XML, in a short-form (on paper):

 ```
 John please get out the laundry